Fourier-Jacobi periods and the non-tempered Gan--Gross--Prasad conjecture for $\Mp_{2n} \times \Sp_{2m}$: Jacquet module corresponding to Fourier-Jacobi characters

 \section{\textbf{Jacquet module corresponding to Fourier-Jacobi characters}}

-In this section, we introduce the Jacquet module corresponding to a Fourier-Jacobi character.
-It plays a key role in proving Lemma \ref{l1}, which asserts the vanishing of the Fourier-Jacobi periods when it involves a residual representation.
-To begin with, we introduce some notation that will be used throughout the paper.
+In this section, we introduce the Jacquet module corresponding to a Fourier-Jacobi character and extract some properties of it for certain cases.
+This play a key role in proving Proposition~\ref{l1}, which asserts the vanishing of the Fourier-Jacobi periods when it involves a residual representation.